-She still works cases as a forensic examiner for Oxford-based Cellmark Forensics on occasional weekends or during the university holiday periods, ensuring that DMU’s students are learning from someone who is still at the sharp-end of the sector.
+She still works cases as a forensic examiner for a leading UK forensic service provider on occasional weekends or during the university holiday periods, ensuring that DMU’s students are learning from someone who is still at the sharp-end of the sector.

 Roll up, roll up as new way of crowdfunding comes to the city

 Studying skeletons in Guatemala part of Forensic Science students' #DMUglobal experience

 The Forensic Science course at DMU has some of the best facilities in the country after a £12million investment and includes a ‘Crime Scene House’ – to the unwitting an innocuous terraced home in the city but behind the curtains is host to bloody mocked-up crime scenes and a crashed vehicle.